 1. Roman Capitals, the historical background, an introduction to 'essential forms', geometric construction, pencil and monoline studies, spacing

-2. Working with a pen and using lightweight roman capitals, monoline capitals in a text and simple designs
+2. Working with a pen and using lightweight roman capitals, in a text and simple designs

-3. introducing weighting to capital letters, serifs, spacing again.
+3. introducing weighting to capital letters, serifs, more spacing :-).
 Working with contrasting weights.

 4. Continuation and completion of capital letter projects.
-Ink.
+More on ink.